joeappleton18/devops_2022_2023_notes/week-3/README.md

 > > .vscode/settings.json: these are what my final settings look like

-- Finally, in your route directory create the following two files: `.prettierignore` and ` .prettierrc.json`. `.prettierrc.json` allows us to add custom rules, let's add the following:
+- Finally, in your root directory create the following two files: `.prettierignore` and ` .prettierrc.json`. `.prettierrc.json` allows us to add custom rules, let's add the following:

 ```json
 {